niplav/site/notes.md

 via good ol' [k-means](https://en.wikipedia.org/wiki/K-means_Clustering)), but t-SNE is [sometimes used even for clustering](https://en.wikipedia.org/wiki/Clustering_high-dimensional_data#Projection-based_clustering), all my charity is being exhausted at this point.
+But beware:

+> Cluster sizes in a t-SNE plot mean nothing […]
+The basic message is that distances between well-separated clusters in a t-SNE plot may mean nothing.

+*—Fernanda Viegas/Ian Johnson/Martin Wattenberg, [“How to Use t-SNE Effectively”](https://distill.pub/2016/misread-tsne/), 2016*

 The Variety-Uninterested Can Buy Schelling-Products
 ----------------------------------------------------